Apply Dubai Visa Online

 6. Judaism

 You can find all the exotic mosques, churches, and temples inside the city.
 Dubai is widely known for its rich architecture.
-I don't even have to tell you, the world-famous Burj Khalifa and the mind-blowing Dubai mall stand as an example to the whole world.
-These religious places are indeed a treat to the eyes of the tourists.
+I don't even have to tell you that the world-famous Burj Khalifa and the mind-blowing Dubai mall stand as an example to the whole world.
+These religious places are indeed a treat to the eyes of tourists.

 READ ALSO: DUBAI VISA FOR INDONESIAN